reflectoring/reflectoring.github.io/_posts/2019-07-20-maven-scopes-gradle-configurations.md

 ### `runtimeOnly`

-The `runtimeOnly` configuration allows us to declare dependencies that are not needed at compile time, but will be needed at runtime, similar to Maven's `runtime` scope.
+The `runtimeOnly` configuration allows us **to declare dependencies that are not needed at compile time, but will be available at runtime**, similar to Maven's `runtime` scope.

-An example is again SLF4J where we include `slf4j-api` to the `implementation` configuration and an implementation of that API (like `slf4j-log4j12` or `logback-classic`) to the `runtimeOnly` configuration.
+An example is again [SLF4J](https://www.slf4j.org/) where we include `slf4j-api` to the `implementation` configuration and an implementation of that API (like `slf4j-log4j12` or `logback-classic`) to the `runtimeOnly` configuration.

 | When available?                                                            | Transitive ? | Included in Artifact? |
 | -------------------------------------------------------------------------- | ------------ | --------------------- |